Our skilled Nashville EEOC attorneys represent employees before the U.S. Equal Employment Opportunity Commission (EEOC).

 Speaking with an experienced employment lawyer at this early stage is crucial to ensuring you avoid unintentionally harming your legal interests.
 What facts to state, what boxes to check, what legal entities to list, what dates to specify – these and many more factors have the potential to undermine your legal claims if your case ends up in court.

-Nashville employment lawyer Curt Masker recommends employees consult with an experienced lawyer before filing a charge since your words and actions during the EEOC process can legally harm you.
+Nashville employment attorneys Curt Masker and Caraline Rickard recommend that employees consult with an experienced lawyer before filing a charge because your words and actions during the EEOC process can legally harm you.
 Also, in Middle Tennessee, the wait time for an employee to be interviewed by the EEOC before filing a charge is 2-3 months.
 If your lawyer files the charge for you, there is no wait.

 The EEOC is a federal governmental agency that enforces federal anti-discrimination laws.
 It is tasked with investigating charges of discrimination, making determinations of whether or not discrimination occurred, and, in a limited number of cases, filing suit on behalf of employees.
 The EEOC enforces laws that protect employees from discrimination, harassment, or retaliation based on the following protected categories:

 Before filing an EEOC charge, be aware of the following prerequisites:

 - Your employer must have at least 15 employees (20 employees for age claims)

 - You must file your claim(s) within 300 days of the discriminatory act(s).
 For federal employees, this deadline is only 45 days.